Collection Development Policy:

 Ultimate responsibility for the development and maintenance of the Libraries’ electronic collection rests with the Dean of University Libraries.
 The Dean’s authority for routine decisions is normally delegated to the Associate Dean, under whose direction electronic resources are selected.

 The Electronic Resources Librarian coordinates the selection, deselection and acquisition of electronic resources, and represents the FAU Libraries on the statewide committees relevant to electronic resources.
-Selection, deselection and acquisition decisions are informed by the E-Resources Group.
-The E-Resources Group consists of the Electronic Resources Librarian, Associate Dean, Assistant Dean of Public Services, The Collection Development Librarian and university department liaisons, including the branch campus librarians.
+Selection, deselection and acquisition decisions are informed by the Electronic Resources Group.
+The Electronic Resources Group consists of the Electronic Resources Librarian, Associate Dean, Assistant Dean of Public Services, The Collection Development Librarian and university department liaisons, including the branch campus librarians.
 Journal subscription requests are reviewed by the Collection Development Review Committee (See FAU Libraries Collection Development Policy, specifically II.
 C.)